SimonFJ20/courses/compiler/chapter_1.md

 console.log(result); // should be 7
 ```

 Important to notice in the implementation is the calls to the function itself.
 (We call `evaluateExpr` inside the body of `evaluateExpr`).
-This is called recursion, is perfectly allowed and is quite for this program.
+This is called recursion, it's perfectly allowed and is quite useful for this program.

 ### Exercises